microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager.StreamFinalizedEventArgs/StreamFinalizedEventArgs.md

 | guid | Unique ID of the stream. |
 | tag | Tag of the stream. |
 | allocationStack | Stack of original allocation. |

+## Remarks

+Initializes a new instance of the [`StreamFinalizedEventArgs`](../RecyclableMemoryStreamManager.StreamFinalizedEventArgs.md) class.

 ## See Also